Estimote/Android-Fleet-Management-SDK/README.md

 Note that you can play with Estimote Beacons broadcasting the Eddystone packet and change their configuration via [Estimote app on Google Play](https://play.google.com/store/apps/details?id=com.estimote.apps.main).

 In order to start playing with Eddystone you need to update firmware of your existing Estimote beacons to `3.1.1`.
 Easiest way is through [Estimote app on Google Play](https://play.google.com/store/apps/details?id=com.estimote.apps.main).
-Than you can change broadcasting scheme on your beacon to Eddystone-URL or Eddystone-UID.
+Then you can change broadcasting scheme on your beacon to Eddystone-URL or Eddystone-UID.

 Following code snippet shows you how you can start discovering nearby Estimote beacons broadcasting Eddystone packet.